 Paul Spicer began his musical training as a chorister at New College, Oxford.
 He studied with Herbert Howells and Richard Popplewell (organ) at the Royal College of Music in London, winning the top organ award (the Walford Davies Prize) in his final year.

 Paul is best known as a choral conductor, partly through the many CDs he made with the Finzi Singers for Chandos records.
 He conducted Bach Choirs in Chester and Leicester before moving to conduct the Bach Choir in Birmingham in 1992.
 He also conducts the Whitehall Choir in London and is Conductor of the Petersfield Musical Festival.
 He taught at the Royal College of Music in London between 1995 and 2008.
 He now teaches choral conducting at the Birmingham Conservatoire, where he also directs both chamber choirs, and at Oxford and Durham Universities.
 The Birmingham Conservatoire’s principal chamber choir has an increasing recording presence.
 It’s first disc To Music was outstandingly reviewed by MusicWeb International who described it as ‘one of the finest discs to have come my way in a long time’.
 Their recording of music by James MacMillan and Kenneth Leighton was attended by MacMillan and was released in April 2011 and has received five star reviews.
 Part songs by Ireland and Delius were recorded for Somm Records followed in 2012.
 A first ever recording of Stanford part songs was released July 2013 including a number of world premiere recordings.
 Their disc of rare Howells was Editor's Choice in The Gramophone in December 2014.
-The complete choral works of Samuel Barber is released in 2015.
+The complete choral works of Samuel Barber was released in 2015 with the English Visionaries disc of music by Vaughan Williams, Holst and Howells following in 2016.

 Until July 2001 Paul Spicer was Artistic Director of the Lichfield International Arts Festival and the Abbotsholme Arts Society, posts he relinquished in order to pursue a freelance musical career.
 He was Senior Producer for BBC Radio 3 in the Midlands until 1990 and today is in considerable demand as a composer.
 He has also been a much sought-after recording producer and, in particular, has produced over forty recordings with the organist Christopher Herrick.